Hospitals

 The Learning Disability Nurse understands the needs of people who have a learning disability and/or autism, and also

 understands how hospitals work.
-Nurses/Advisors can work with the hospital to help you get the care, treatment, tests your child or young person need.
+Nurses/Advisors can work with the hospital to help you get the care, treatment and tests your child or young person needs.

-You can also find out about our health passports that mean you only need to provide the information once!
+You can also find out about our health passports which mean you only need to provide the information once!

 Preparing for Hospital